I had the opportunity to meet Amanda at a community event and it was there I saw her zest and drive to help the community with her work.

 I highly recommend Amanda and her coaching services.

 Amanda has enjoyed a career spanning secondary education, vocational and industry training, and career development.
 With a systems theory worldview, Amanda’s work has at its heart people and context.
 She advocates for, and values, the transformative influence authentic life-long learning can have on individuals’ motivation to envision and enact a meaningful future self.
-Of interest to her, are the challenges and opportunities this presents for career practice, particularly in education and training.
+Of interest to her, are the challenges and opportunities this presents for career practice, particularly in education and training, and for migrant communities.

 - PMCDANZ, Member CATE

 - Member of the institutional advisory board for NZ career development qualification

 Smidt, A. (2018).
 Nurturing possible selves.
 Paper presented at 2018 Career Development Association of New Zealand (CDANZ) Symposium, Wellington, NZ.